markstanden/cv-server--ts/README.md

 ## Output Format

-The CV server generates two main views:
+The CV server generates two main pages:

-1. A cover letter view that includes:
+1. A cover letter page that includes:
    - Your contact details in a right-aligned header
    - A formal letter format with greeting, body paragraphs, and sign-off
    - Professional spacing and typography

-2. A CV view that includes:
+2. A CV page that includes:
    - Your name and contact details in a clean header
    - Work experience with indented content and clear date positioning
    - Skills and education in a structured format
    - Project links and descriptions

-Both views are responsive and print-friendly, using Tailwind CSS for styling.
+Both pages are designed to be responsive and printer-friendly (looks great as a PDF too), using Tailwind CSS for styling.

 ## Development